 The extra acid in buttermilk tenderizes gluten, helping to create baked goods that are light and fluffy.
 Buttermilk also helps with leavening.
 When combined with baking soda, the acid in buttermilk helps to create a high rise.
 Buttermilk can also impart a subtle tangy flavor that can take a recipe from good to great.

-If a recipe relies heavily on buttermilk for flavor, texture, and rise (like these Buttermilk Biscuits), it is probably best to buy actual buttermilk, but I have used buttermilk substitutes many times in various recipe with success.
-The end result might be a bit different than if using actual buttermilk, but this is as close as you’re going to get as far as substitutions go.
+If a recipe relies heavily on buttermilk for flavor, texture, and rise (like these Buttermilk Biscuits), it is probably best to buy actual buttermilk.
+That being said, I have used buttermilk substitutes many times in various recipes with success.

-Tip: The less buttermilk there is in a recipe, the easier it is to substitute.
-If a recipe calls for a small amount of buttermilk, it is likely that you won’t notice any difference in making this substitution.
-If the buttermilk is a key player in a recipe, I usually try to use the real deal.
+TIP: The less buttermilk there is in a recipe, the easier it is to substitute.
+If a recipe calls for a small amount of buttermilk, you likely won’t notice any difference in making this substitution.
+If the buttermilk is a key player in a recipe, I recommend using actual buttermilk.

 NEVER MISS A RECIPE!
 SUBSCRIBE to our free EMAIL LIST – LIKE us on FACEBOOK – Follow on INSTAGRAM